 6. Delve into the world of Japanese shotengai

-From massive chain stores to tiny, quirky boutiques, eateries, strange cafes and interesting alleyways leading off, there’s LOADS.
+From massive chain stores to tiny, quirky boutiques, eateries, strange cafes, and interesting alleyways leading off, there are LOADS to see.
 A quintessential Japanese experience.
-The more you look, the more you see.
+The more you look, the more you’ll find.
+Maybe this isn’t your cup of tea, but this is easily one of my top 10 things to do!

 7. Become a Samurai master

-Of course, if you start doing this on the streets with some cheap souvenirs, it might be a bit weird.
-But don’t worry, there are places you can go to fulfil your warrior wishes – places that literally offer training sessions and all the right gear.
+Of course, if you start doing this on the streets with some cheap souvenirs, it might be a bit weird but don’t worry, there are places you can go to fulfill your warrior wishes – places that literally offer training sessions and all the right gear.
 Everything.
 They’ll even choreograph and film a fight scene with you in it!
 How is that not one of the literal best things to do in Japan?

 8. Go on a virtual tour of the city’s sewage system at Osaka’s Sewerage Science Museum